d1vanov/QEverCloud/docs/Migration_notes_4_to_5.md

 ### New global function: initializeQEverCloud

-The migration from `QSharedPointer` to `std::shared_ptr` required to explicitly specify corresponding Qt metatypes.
+The migration from `QSharedPointer` to `std::shared_ptr` required to explicitly specify some Qt metatypes using this smart pointer.
 For this a special function was introduced, `initializeQEverCloud` which is declared in `Globals.h` header.
 It is meant to be called once before other QEverCloud functionality is used.
 There is no harm in calling it multiple times if it happens by occasion.

 ### Logging facility